Call Now For A Free Consultation (208) 322-7274

 Bicycle Accident Attorneys

 Bicycle accident attorneys and lawyers at Parke Gordon Law Firm assist clients who have been in bicycle accidents in Boise, Idaho and surrounding areas such as Meridian, Caldwell, and Nampa.
 Our bicycle accident attorneys will take steps to ensure your rights are fully protected.
 The law office of Parke Gordon Law Firm will seek to recover all your damages and maximize your settlement and recovery.
 Our accident injury attorneys have effectively represented bicyclists and obtained impressive settlements for our bike accident clients.
 Take a look at some of our client reviews.

 Bicycle Accident Injuries in Boise, Idaho

 Bicycle accident injuries are often serious due to the lack of protection to bicyclists and the size and force differences when a vehicle collides with a bike.
 Our attorneys will help ensure that our bicycle accident clients obtain suitable medical care and treatment and ensure that the negligent motorist is held accountable.
 Take the stress out of your bike accident by hiring an experienced bike accident lawyer to settle your case.
-At Parke Gordon Law Firm, our attorneys believe every client deserves fair representation not just big insurance companies with deep pockets.
+At Parke Gordon Law Firm, our bicycle accident attorneys believe every client deserves fair representation not just big insurance companies with deep pockets.